-8.0 ELECTRICITY
+11.0 ELECTRICITY

-8.1 Electricity services must be provided to the proposed development to the standards of the relevant service provider.
+11.1 Electricity services must be provided to the development in accordance with the standards and requirements of the relevant service provider.

-9.0 TELECOMMUNICATIONS
+12.0 TELECOMMUNICATIONS

-9.1 Telecommunications services must be provided to the development to the standards of the relevant service provider.
+12.1 Telecommunications services must be provided to the development in accordance with the standards and requirements of the relevant service provider.

-10.0 ASSET MANAGEMENT
+13.0 ASSET MANAGEMENT

-- 10.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 10.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
+- 13.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 13.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
 This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged.

-11.0 ENVIRONMENTAL HEALTH
+14.0 ENVIRONMENTAL HEALTH